Types of Financial Aid Programs

 Federal Pell Grant

-Federal Pell Grant awards are based on level of enrollment and Expected Family Contribution (EFC).
+Federal Pell Grant awards are based on level of enrollment and expected family contribution (EFC).
 Students must meet all eligibility criteria for receiving federal financial aid and must be pursuing their first bachelor's degree.
-The maximum Pell Grant award for the 2013-2014 academic year is $5645.
+The maximum Pell Grant award for the 2014-2015 academic year is $5730.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant (FSEOG) program provides funding for undergraduates with exceptional financial need.
-Pell Grant recipients with the lowest Expected Family Contribution, as measured using the Free Application for Federal Student Aid (FAFSA) are the first to be offered a FSEOG.
+Pell Grant recipients with the lowest expected family contribution (EFC), as measured using the Free Application for Federal Student Aid FAFSA are the first to be offered a FSEOG.
 Annual award amounts vary.

 FSEOG is offered to students as a result of completing the FAFSA.
 There is no separate application.